Harmonic

-A harmonic is a wave with a frequency that is a positive integer multiple of the fundamental frequency, the frequency of the original periodic signal, such as a sinusoidal wave.
-The original signal is also called the 1st harmonic, the other harmonics are known as higher harmonics.
+In physics, acoustics, and telecommunications, a harmonic is a sinusoidal wave with a frequency that is a positive integer multiple of the fundamental frequency of a periodic signal.
+The fundamental frequency is also called the 1st harmonic; the other harmonics are known as higher harmonics.
 As all harmonics are periodic at the fundamental frequency, the sum of harmonics is also periodic at that frequency.
 The set of harmonics forms a harmonic series.

 The term is employed in various disciplines, including music, physics, acoustics, electronic power transmission, radio technology, and other fields.
 For example, if the fundamental frequency is 50 Hz, a common AC power supply frequency, the frequencies of the first three higher harmonics are 100 Hz (2nd harmonic), 150 Hz (3rd harmonic), 200 Hz (4th harmonic) and any addition of waves with these frequencies is periodic at 50 Hz.

 In music, harmonics are used on string instruments and wind instruments as a way of producing sound on the instrument, particularly to play higher notes and, with strings, obtain notes that have a unique sound quality or "tone colour".
 On strings, bowed harmonics have a "glassy", pure tone.
 On stringed instruments, harmonics are played by touching (but not fully pressing down the string) at an exact point on the string while sounding the string (plucking, bowing, etc.); this allows the harmonic to sound, a pitch which is always higher than the fundamental frequency of the string.

 Terminology

-Harmonics may also be called "overtones", "partials" or "upper partials".
-The difference between "harmonic" and "overtone" is that the term "harmonic" includes all of the notes in a series, including the fundamental frequency (e.g., the open string of a guitar).
-The term "overtone" only includes the pitches above the fundamental.
-In some music contexts, the terms "harmonic", "overtone" and "partial" are used fairly interchangeably.
+Harmonics may be called "overtones", "partials", or "upper partials", and in some music contexts, the terms "harmonic", "overtone" and "partial" are used fairly interchangeably.
+But more precisely, the term "harmonic" includes all pitches in a harmonic series (including the fundamental frequency) while the term "overtone" only includes pitches above the fundamental.